 The term of office for university committees always begins at the start of the respective upcoming winter semester on 1 October.

-If you wish to withdraw your candidacy, you can change your mind and withdraw your nomination up until the end of the election period.
-Of course, you also have the option of declining your post after winning an election.
-In this case, you would remain listed as a substitute and could take the reins in the event that the current post holder becomes unable to continue.
+If you wish to withdraw your candidacy, you have until the end of the election period to withdraw your nomination.
+You also have the option of not accepting your seat within the rejection period should you be elected.
+In this case, you will remain listed as a deputy and may take office if the elected representative is unable to do so.

 For all intents and purposes, involvement in committees at university is a voluntary undertaking.
 Volunteering isn’t just cool – it’s also work.
 But with this work comes a lot of benefits: in student government, we organise events, articulate student interests and strive to ensure that precisely this voluntary post is better recognised.